-The IRS is being more aggressive in assessing penalties for 1099 forms that are not filed or are filed late.
-Penalties range from $50 to $530 per form, depending on the size of your company, how late the filing occurs and intentions regarding the original due date being missed.
-In addition to penalties, the IRS is also assessing backup withholding on any 1099s that they find were not filed.
-This can result in substantial amounts being assessed to the taxpayer.
-If you are not sure if a 1099 should be filed, the safest approach is to file it.
+The IRS is being more aggressive in assessing penalties for 1099 forms that are filed late or not filed at all.
+The penalties range from $50 to $530 per form.
+The penalty depends on the size of your company, how late the filing occurs, and the intentions for missing the original due date.
+In addition to penalties, the IRS is also assessing backup withholding on any 1099s that they determine to be unfiled.
+This can result in substantial penalties and fines assessed to the taxpayer or entity.
+If you are uncertain if a 1099 should be filed, the safest approach is to file it.

 Working with TDT on your 1099 Forms